Giving a brand-new look to this old dresser was a job that I kept postponing until I couldn't delay it any longer.

 Yep.
 That someone was my friend Nicole from Designing Vintage Living - Along with four more blogging friends.
 We came together to update an old piece of furniture in two weeks (#2wkfurnitureflip).
 At the end of this post, I'll give you the links to visit my friend's furniture flips.

-This is a long post full of pictures.
-Please get yourself comfortable, grab a cup of coffee and let me show you how you can transform an old dresser into a masterpiece.
+This is a lengthy post featuring numerous pictures.
+Please take a seat, grab a cup of coffee, and let me show you how to transform an old dresser into a masterpiece.

-My research made me realize that this might be a Sheraton four-drawer, bow front chest of drawers with a cookie corner top.
-There is a plaque inside the top drawer that says: "The Morganton Collection"- probably from the 1940-50s
+My research led me to realize that this might be a Sheraton four-drawer, bow-front chest of drawers with a cookie corner-top.
+There is a plaque inside the top drawer that says: "The Morganton Collection"- probably from the 1940s-50s

 1. FIX ANY STRUCTURAL ISSUES THE PIECE OF FURNITURE MIGHT HAVE

-The very first task is to fix structural problems because no matter how you finish your piece, it's not going to look good if there's damage to its form.
-Make sure it's not wobbly and the drawers can close nicely!
+The first task is to address structural problems, because no matter how you complete your piece, it won't look good if there's damage to its form.
+Ensure it's not wobbly and the drawers close smoothly.

-There was a big gap between the shelves in between the drawers and the cabinet.
-The way I fixed this issue was by driving a couple of screws underneath each shelf to secure those shelves strongly to the sides of the dresser.
+There was a big gap between the shelves in the drawers and the cabinet.
+I resolved this issue by driving a couple of screws underneath each shelf to secure them firmly to the sides of the dresser.

-The tool that worked perfectly for this task was the Kreg Jig R3, its small size was perfect to mount it on each shelf, drill the holes, and then drive a couple of 1 1/4" screws onto the side of each shelf.
+The tool that worked perfectly for this task was the Kreg Jig R3; its small size was perfect to mount it on each shelf, drill the holes, and then drive a couple of 1-1/4" screws into the side of each shelf.

-Before gluing those stoppers in place, I drew a little hole with a drill/bit & marked that little hole with a Sharpie on the back of the cabinet - That was going to be the place to drive a couple of nails to keep those stoppers from moving later on.
+Before gluing the stoppers in place, I drew a small hole with a drill bit & marked it with a Sharpie on the back of the cabinet.
+That was going to be the location to drive a couple of nails to keep the stoppers from moving later on.

 I used wood glue to set those stoppers in place.
-Then, the following day, I drove a couple of 3/4" brad nails on the marked spots to further secure them.
+Then, the following day, a couple of 3/4" brad nails were driven on the marked spots to further secure them.

 2. REPAIRING COSMETIC DAMAGE